-Neglecting your car’s ignition system can mean losing power – find out how to keep it running sweet with our in-depth Fast Car ignition guide packed with tips and advice…
+Neglecting your car’s ignition system can mean losing power.
+Find out how to keep it running sweet with our in-depth guide.

-Many people pay no attention to their ignition system until something goes wrong.
-It’s almost like it’s not even there – until you get a misfire, or worse, a melted piston due to too much ignition and not enough fuel…
+Many people pay no attention to their ignition system, whether it’s a modified car with a tuned engine or not, until something goes wrong.
+It’s almost like it’s not even there.
+That’s until you get a misfire, or worse, a melted piston due to too much ignition and not enough fuel.

-The fundamentals of any petrol engine are an ideal ratio of air to fuel, plus the ability to ignite that combustible charge at the correct time.
-This pushes the piston back down the bore, turning the crank, and everyone knows you need a big fat spark to do this.
-The thing is, there’s a million ways to do the job, and although the fundamentals of spark production haven’t changed dramatically over the years, manufacturers have concentrated on removing mechanical discrepancies and making the whole system more efficient and reliable.
+The fundamentals of any petrol engine are an ideal ratio of air to fuel.
+That, plus the ability to ignite that combustible charge at the correct time.
+This pushes the piston back down the bore, turning the crank, and everyone knows you need a spark to do this.
+The thing is, there’s a million ways to do the job.
+Although the fundamentals of spark production haven’t changed dramatically over the years, manufacturers have concentrated on removing mechanical discrepancies.
+In turn, making the whole system more efficient and reliable.

-Hence there’s a lot less ‘stuff’ in a modern ignition system than there used to be, but it does help to know what the old stuff did in order to understand why modern systems are better.
-Read on to find out more…
+Hence, there’s a lot less ‘stuff’ in a modern ignition system than there used to be.
+However, it does help to know what the old stuff did in order to understand why modern systems are better.

-The most common ignition fault scenario is that jerking, coughing and spluttering that drives everyone nuts.
-It can happen on a standard car, of course, but another likely cause is that you’ve uprated your engine and your components don’t match.
-Tracing a misfire can be a real headache, but the easiest and most logical place to start is the spark plugs.
+The most common ignition fault scenario is that jerking, coughing, and spluttering sensation that drives everyone nuts.
+It can happen on a standard car, of course, but another likely cause is that you’ve tuned your engine and your components don’t match.
+Tracing a misfire can be a real headache.
+The easiest and most logical place to start is the spark plugs.
 The plug provides the spark, which jumps an air gap from its central electrode to its earth.
 This requires a minimum of 14,000V, or 14kV, of electricity.
-In a modern car, that figure is likely to be 40kV or more.
-This is generated by the coil, which is basically a transformer.
+In a modern car, that figure is likely to be 40kV or more, and generated by the coil.
+This acts like a transformer.

-Your plugs will operate within a heat range, which is obviously calculated with your engine’s standard level of performance in mind.
+Your plugs will operate within a heat range, calculated with your engine’s standard level of performance in mind.
 However, if you increase performance, the engine’s operating temperature also rises.
-This additional heat needs to be dissipated quickly to avoid overheating, which is why we install stuff like more efficient cooling systems and alloy heads.
+This additional heat needs to dissipate quickly to avoid overheating.
+This is why we install stuff like more efficient cooling systems and alloy heads.

 The gap is important, too.
 Again, a lower performing engine generally needs a bigger gap for the same reasons.
 A more compressed charge generally requires less spark duration, because it’s more combustible, although inevitably there are exceptions.

-Generally, you should make sure that your plugs are seated properly.
+Generally, you should make sure to seat your plugs properly.
 There are two types: ones with washers (flat seat) and ones without (tapered).
 Check your car’s manual for the proper tightening sequence, but don’t overdo it.
 Incorrectly seated plugs will sap about 40 percent of your power.

-The spark that happens at the end of the plug is achieved by means of massive voltage, which is generated by the coil.
+A massive voltage, generated by the coil, creates the spart at the end of the plug.
 This steps up the power from a mere 12V to around 40kV using two circuits, called windings.
 The first one, known as the dwell period, is pretty important, as the longer it is, the more power you get in the second circuit.
-Current is built up in the lowtension first circuit (LT), and then a contact breaker directs it to the second circuit, where it’s further bumped up to that final voltage.
-It’s now said to be within the high-tension circuit (HT).
+Current builds up in the low-tension first circuit (LT), and then a contact breaker directs it to the second circuit, where it’s further bumped up to that final voltage.
+Once that happens, the current moves within the high-tension circuit (HT).

 Traditionally, circuit breakers, housed within the distributor, were mechanical, but nowadays they’re electronic.
 This is a far more efficient setup that is better able to cope with stricter emissions regulations.
-There’s a million and one ways to approach electronic ignition, but the circuit breaker from the LT to HT circuits is now mostly handled by the ECU.
+There’s a million and one ways to approach electronic ignition, but nowadays the ECU usually handles the circuit breaker from the LT to HT circuits.

 It’s not that common to uprate the coil unless you’re dealing with an older engine.
-However, you may well fit a different type of coil according to the kind of ignition you’re using – performance ignition may produce a higher level of volts, which will obviously be generated by differing dwell periods and electronic ignition types.
+However, you may well fit a different type of coil according to the kind of ignition you’re using.
+Performance ignition may use differing dwell periods and electronic ignition types to produce a higher level of volts.
 The key is to produce constant dwell and constant high-power output, and there are several notably different ignition and coil types for this.

 This type of ignition is worthy of note because it initially steps up the voltage in excess of 400V.
-This is achieved using an oscillator (a transformer plus a rectifier) and is then stored in a capacitor.
+Achieved using an oscillator (a transformer plus a rectifier), it is then stored in a capacitor.
 From there, it can be instantly discharged into the coil’s primary circuit.
 With that level of power starting off, you can imagine how many resulting volts occur on the HT side!

 And because it’s pre-stored, the charge time is vastly increased.
 Suffice to say, the charge from this system is enough to burn straight through fouled-up plugs, although the downside is that the spark duration is relatively short – early systems actually blew out!

-Traditionally, one coil has to do the work for all the cylinders, and if you’re up to eight, that’s a lot of voltage to be generated.
+Traditionally, one coil had to do the work for all the cylinders, and if you’re up to eight, that’s a lot of voltage to generate.
 Consequently, more modern engines use coil packs.
 One of these for a four-cylinder engine resembles a four-posted block of open-ended coils joined together, with an HT lead coming out of each one.
-Separate banks of the coil pack are programmed to fire on each of the engine’s cycles (both compression and exhaust) in batches – controlling cylinders one and three and then two and four.
-One spark will ignite on the compression stroke whilst the other fires on the exhaust and is wasted.
-Hence this system is known as wasted spark!
+Separate banks of the coil pack programmed to fire on each of the engine’s cycles (both compression and exhaust) in batches – controlling cylinders one and three and then two and four.
+One spark will ignite on the compression stroke whilst the other fires on the exhaust.
+Hence the name wasted spark.

-This system is closely associated with distributorless ignition, which is a feature of Ford’s EEC IV system.
+This system is closely associated with distributor-less ignition, which is a feature of Ford’s EEC IV system.
 As the name suggests, there is no distributor.
-Using a crank trigger providing positioning and speed, the spark distribution is controlled by the ECU.
+Using a crank trigger providing positioning and speed, the ECU controls the spark distribution.
 The ignition in this system is wholly mapped, which we’ll discuss in a second…

 Before the total elimination of this component, the distributor’s job was to point the HT in the correct direction for each spark plug.
 The distributor is a mechanical device revolving at half crank speed and is traditionally driven by the cam.
 A revolving rotor arm underneath the cap connects with the individual HT posts.
-On older systems, a contact breaker operated via a cam could be found on the distributor’s central post.
+On older systems, you can find a cam-operated contact breaker on the distributor’s central post.
 A mechanical system for advancing and retarding the ignition was another feature of older systems, but again, this is now taken care of by the ECU in the majority of cars.

 If you’re still running a distributor system – and plenty of cars are – it’s important to keep them free from damp and to check for cracked caps and damaged rotor arms.
 However, it’s possible to do more damage than good if you’re too enthusiastic about cleanliness.
 A scratched cap could set up tracts, whilst polishing the rotor button can potentially wreck the insulating glaze.
 All you need to do is check for breakage and blow the dust out, then leave it!

-Static timing is the level at which an engine is initially set – commonly around 10 degrees after Top Dead Centre (TDC).
+Static timing is the level at which the manufacturer initially sets the engine – commonly around 10 degrees after Top Dead Centre (TDC).
 High engine speeds can increase that to around 32 degrees, but the point is that on a traditional distributor, getting from 10 to 32 degrees can only occur at a linear rate, simply because it’s mechanically controlled.
 Thus, if you plotted a graph of degrees against engine speed then you’d get a smooth curve.

-Therefore, on a traditional carburettor engine, with a twin choke, it’s really only possible to plot a compromise curve that’s correct for both idle and full throttle.
-Everything in between has to be educated pot luck!
+Therefore, on a traditional carburetor engine, with a twin choke, it’s really only possible to plot a compromise curve that’s correct for both idle and full throttle.
+Everything in between has to be an educated guess!
 Having said this, you can alter the curve by changing the springs that hold back the centrifugal advance mechanism in the distributor, although you’ll only be making it act faster or slower.
 The ideal solution is to have a curve for every ignition requirement – or, in other words, mapped ignition.

 As ignition systems have developed over the years, the aim has always been to eliminate mechanical factors and aim for constant dwell.
 Despite spark-boosting systems, the distributor has often controlled advance.
 Eliminating this variable can only be effectively controlled by going digital with a computer – enter the ECU.
 This stores data determined by rolling-road sessions in its memory and is able to ‘look up’ parameters and apply them according to pre-determined settings of fuel, engine temperature, load, speed and positioning.

-This is what is determined when a car gets mapped.
-A 3D graph of load vs engine speed vs ignition angle is plotted, giving an accurate setting for virtually every common ignition point, rather than a compromise.
+This is what you need to determine when mapping a car.
+Technicians plot a 3D graph of load vs engine speed vs ignition angle, giving an accurate setting for virtually every common ignition point, rather than a compromise.
 And you don’t have to have just one map either – most current ECUs have the provision for ‘switchable maps’ according to the driving situation – fast road, track or economy.
 So, by depriving our engine of mechanical parts, we gain performance, reliability and economy – result all round!